-It seems like the holiday marketing pitches start earlier every year -- this year, some stores were decking the halls before kids had celebrated Halloween!
+It seems like the holiday marketing pitches start earlier every year.
+Lately, stores begin to deck the halls before kids celebrate Halloween!

 While we all love to share the holidays’ cheer, these not-so-subtle changes in our environments and daily routines can put adults and kids alike into a holiday frenzy.